raspberrypilearning/flower-generator/en/step_1.md

 ## Introduction

-In this project you will create a `draw flower` block that can create flowers of different sizes, shapes and numbers of petals.
+In this project you will create a `draw flower` block which can create flowers of different sizes, shapes, and numbers of petals.
 You'll use your new block to create flower designs and patterns.
-You can adapt the project to create other interesting geometric patterns.
+You can also adapt the project to create other interesting geometric patterns.

-You can export the pictures you have created on the stage to use as a wallpaper for your phone or desktop or to use as backdrops in other Scratch projects.
+You can export the pictures you have created on the stage, and use them as wallpapers on your phone or desktop computer, or as backdrops in other Scratch projects.

 ### What you will make